basilica-san-vitale-mosaics-ravenna-photo

 The Empress with her flowing robes has inspired many artists over the centuries, amongst whom, Gustav Klimt.

-Right next to the basilica is another UNESCO site, the Mausoleo di Galla Placidia.
-This mausoleum contains three sarcophagi, amongst which a sarcophagus that contains the remains of Galla Placidia, the daughter of a Roman Emperor.
-UNESCO describes this mausoleum as one of the best-preserved mosaic monuments, and rightfully so.
 The intricate mosaics, stunning depictions and striking colours are jaw-dropping beautiful.
 Cole Porter reputedly composed his famous song, ‘Night & Day’ after a visit here in the 1920’s.
 I can imagine why.
 As you enter, you’re greeted by a rich blue ceiling with glittering gold stars.
-It’s incredible, once you think about it, how much effort was made to create these masterpieces using miniscule, coloured tiles!
+It’s incredible, once you think about it, how much effort was made to create these masterpieces using tiny, coloured tiles!

 Mausoleo di Galla Placidia Ravenna photo

-Entering the Mausoleo di Galla Placidia.
+Entering the Mausoleo di Galla Placidia

-The dome of the Battisterio Neoniano
+Dome of the Battistero Neoniano

 capella-san-andrea-ravenna-photo

-Basilica di S. Apollinare Nuovo at twilight.
+Basilica di S. Apollinare Nuovo

 Booking.com